Of all the gifts you could give, this is the greatest.

 - pre-approved veterinary care

-Any durable items provided to the puppy raiser stay with the puppy and will be passed on to the Veteran when the puppy is matched with a partner.
+Any durable items provided to the puppy raiser stay with the puppy and will be passed on to the veteran or first-responder when the puppy is matched with a partner.

-- Email frequent pictures of your pup so we can post them to Facebook, Flickr, and our website, and so we can have them to prepare a final photo album at graduation!
+- Email frequent pictures of your pup so we can post them on Facebook, Instagram, and our website, and so we can have them to prepare a final photo album at graduation!

 - Attend a quarterly meeting of all puppy raisers (takes the place of training class that week).